zulip/zulip/api_docs/incoming-webhooks-overview.md

 * `zerver/webhooks/mywebhook/__init__.py`: Empty file that is an obligatory part of every python package.
 Remember to `git add` it.
-* `zerver/webhooks/mywebhook/view.py`: The main webhook integration function as well as any needed helper functions.
+* `zerver/webhooks/mywebhook/view.py`: The main webhook integration function, called `api_mywebhook_webhook`, along with any necessary helper functions.
-* `zerver/webhooks/mywebhook/fixtures/messagetype.json`: Sample json payload data
+* `zerver/webhooks/mywebhook/fixtures/message_type.json`: Sample JSON payload data
   used by tests.
 Add one fixture file per type of message supported by your integration.
 * `zerver/webhooks/mywebhook/tests.py`: Tests for your webhook.